nazy00/nazy00/README.md

 -   🎮 Working on making [a game][noctrun].
 -   📫 How to reach me: [![Email][img_email]][email] [![LinkedIn][img_linkedin]][linkedin]
 -   ⚡ [NixOS][nix_os] is my current OS.
--   <details><summary>🇵🇸 Tragic fact <i>(click to read)</i></summary><br />Tens of thousands of innocent unarmed people, including thousands of children are being killed by the IOF in Palestine.
-Millions of people are displaced from their homes that have been destroyed by the IOF so they have no home to return to.
-Many more in the West bank are losing their homes to settler colonialism.
-Palestinians in both wings, as well as those in the occupied territories live under an oppressive, inhumane, apartheid rule.
-Genocide and ethnic cleansing is being done to the Palestinians right now as you're reading this.
-And this has been going on for 75+ years.</details>

 ---